Logo-stateuniv

 Information Summary

-Although Mudders tend to be extremely talented and have widely varying interests and hobbies, everyone’s course load at HMC revolves around a heap of rigorous courses in engineering, science, and math.
+Everyone’s course load revolves around a heap of rigorous classes in engineering, science, and math.
 The core curriculum demands that every student take courses in physics, chemistry, biology, computer science, engineering, and a lot of math.
-Coincidentally, these are the same six fields that you can choose to major in at Mudd.
-Students with a distaste for one of these fields will find themselves sitting in tough classes with high expectations, a motivated professor, a steep grading curve, and a room full of classmates who are engrossed in the subject matter.
+Coincidentally, these are the same six fields that you can choose to major in.
+Students will find themselves sitting in tough classes with high expectations, a motivated professor, a steep grading curve, and a room full of classmates who are engrossed in the subject matter.
 Almost everyone will be surprised by the level of challenge in at least one such course during the freshman or sophomore year before settling into classes of individual interest or which are required for their chosen major.

 Humanities and Social Sciences

-The significant humanities and social sciences requirement (around one-third of the total graduation requirements) makes the curriculum at Harvey Mudd College far more interesting and challenging than the typical tech school.
+The significant humanities and social sciences requirement (around one-third of the total graduation requirements) makes the curriculum far more interesting and challenging than the typical tech school.
 Mudd has been described as “a liberal arts college of science and engineering.”
-Indeed, the educational approach at Mudd is to provide young scientists and engineers with a broad, liberal education including courses in a variety of technical and nontechnical fields.
-Although no one without a strong affinity for the sciences and engineering should enroll at HMC, those who have little appreciation for fields outside of math and science would be frustrated here.
+Indeed, the educational approach is to provide young scientists and engineers with a broad, liberal education including courses in a variety of technical and nontechnical fields.
+Although no one without a strong affinity for the sciences and engineering should enroll, those who have little appreciation for fields outside of math and science would be frustrated here.

-Few Mudders can fill the requirements for their technical classes anywhere other than HMC, but it is common for students to take advantage of the vast course offerings in the humanities and social sciences at the other four undergraduate colleges in Claremont.
-The Claremont Colleges Consortium provides Mudd students with a wide array of course offerings including music, fine arts, and foreign languages.
+It is common for students to take advantage of the vast course offerings in the humanities and social sciences at the other four undergraduate colleges in Claremont.
+The Claremont Colleges Consortium provides students with a wide array of course offerings including music, fine arts, and foreign languages.
 The strong academic programs at the other colleges in Claremont allow Mudders to study nontechnical fields in depth and even double major if they so desire.

 Majors

-After three well-regimented semesters of the core curriculum, students complete their career at Harvey Mudd taking classes in their major and completing the humanities requirements.
-The six majors at Harvey Mudd are all academically broad in their own right.
+After three well-regimented semesters of the core curriculum, students complete their career by taking classes in their major and completing the humanities requirements.
+The six majors are all academically broad in their own right.
 The most popular major, engineering, shuns the specialization seen in other top engineering programs for an emphasis on core design principals, mathematical modeling, and a cross-disciplinary “systems” approach to the ever-broadening field of engineering.
-The chemistry, physics, and biology majors are largely focused on producing top-caliber graduate students who will go on to become career scientists, although in recent years more and more Mudd science majors are studying and pursuing applied fields.
-A math and computer science joint major and a “chemistry and biology” joint major lead students into an exciting and evolving new area of study.
+The chemistry, physics, and biology majors are largely focused on producing top-caliber graduate students who will go on to become career scientists, although in recent years more and more science majors are studying and pursuing applied fields.
+A math and computer science joint major and a chemistry and biology joint major lead students into an exciting and evolving new area of study.
 A mathematical biology joint major opens the door of opportunity to an emerging and critical area of future endeavor.

 Projects